Frequently Asked Questions

 How many days a week do you practice and play?
 It is the expectation of the league that players will have ~4 contact baseball days a week.
 If there are no games 3-4 practices are the norm.
 Once games start then practices do back off.
 The league schedules the games but the coaches schedule practices based on what they see their team needs to excel.
 At 9U and up games are only scheduled on Tuesdays and Thursdays so players wanting to play weekend tournaments have that flexibility.

 Where are the practices?
 Practices will be held at the Roger Scott complex as well as the surrounding city of Pensacola parks.

 Where are the games?
 T Ball, Coach Pitch, Minors, and Majors games will be held at the Roger Scott complex off of Summit Blvd.
-Juniors and Majors games will be held at Roger Scott but also coordinated games at other parks in the area.
+Babe Ruth and Majors games will be held at Roger Scott but also coordinated games at other parks in the area.

 How much does it cost to play?

 AFTER January 1st, 2022